File References

 Permission Checks

-For configuration files from private and different-source repositories, four fields can be declared to control access scope: allow_images
+For configuration files in private and non-origin repositories, four fields can be declared: allow_slugs

 , allow_events